Netflix/rend/README.md

 ### setget<i></i>.go

 Run sets followed by gets, with verification of contents.
+The data is between 5 and 20k in length.

     go run setget.go --binary -n 100000 -p 11211 -w 10

 ### sizes<i></i>.go

 Runs sets of a steadily increasing size to catch errors with specific size data.
+It runs sets from 0 bytes all the way up to 100k for the value.

     go run sizes.go --binary -p 11211

+### fill<i></i>.go

+Simply sends sets into the cache to test set rate and eviction policy.
+The following sends 1 billion sets with random 10 character keys on 100 connections:

+    go run fill.go --binary -p 11211 -h localhost -kl 10 -w 100 -n 1000000000